2023 Most Focused Colleges for Wildlife Management in Alaska

 Avg Cost*

-For this year’s “Schools Highly Focused on Wildlife Major in Alaska” ranking, we looked at 2 colleges that offer a degree in wildlife management.
-The colleges and universities that top this list are recognized because their wildlife management program is one of the largest majors offered at the school.
+This year’s “Schools Highly Focused on Wildlife Major in Alaska” ranking looked at 2 colleges that offer degrees in a bachelor’s in wildlife management.
+That schools that top this list have a program in wildlife management in which the largest percentage of students at the school are enrolled.

 Schools Highly Focused on Wildlife Major in Alaska